 This is a camera that no one could complain is too heavy or bulky, it’s reasonably priced and it takes photos that few other compact cameras can match.
 Its strongest rivals at this price are the Canon G7 X and Sony RX100 II, and it’s a matter of taste whether you prefer the G9 X’s slimmer design or the G7 X and RX100 II’s tilting screens and marginally superior lens specifications.
 I suspect that the G9 X will be many people’s top choice.

-Our editors hand-pick these products using a variety of criteria: they can be direct competitors targeting the same market segment or can be similar devices in terms of size, performance, or features.
+Our editors hand-pick related products using a variety of criteria: direct competitors targeting the same market segment, or devices that are similar in size, performance, or feature sets.

 This slim and stylish compact is capable of remarkable detail and clarity, even in very low light, thanks largely to it's 20.2MP one-inch sensor.
 It's a pity the monitor is not articulated, but the touchscreen menu is convenient, giving fast access to...